CounterpartyXCPC/gocoin/README.md

-# About Gocoin
+# About Gocoin-cash

-**Gocoin** is a full **Bitcoin** solution written in Go language (golang).
+**Gocoin-cash** is a full **Bitcoin Cash** solution written in Go language (golang) and is based on the original work of of Gocoin (https://github.com/piotrnar/gocoin) by Piotr Narewski.

-The software architecture is focused on maximum performance of the node and cold storage security of the wallet.
+The software architecture is focused on maximum performance of the node
+\and cold storage security of the wallet.

 The **client** (p2p node) is an application independent from the **wallet**.
 It keeps the entire UTXO set in RAM, providing the best block processing performance on the market.

-With a decent machine and a fast connection (e.g. 4 vCPUs from Google Cloud or Amazon AWS), the node should sync the entire bitcoin block chain in less than 4 hours (as of chain height ~512000).
+In it's original form, With a decent machine and a fast connection (e.g. 4 vCPUs from Google Cloud or Amazon AWS), the node would sync the entire bitcoin block chain in less than 4 hours (as of chain height ~512000) for the Bitcoin core chain.

 The **wallet** is designed to be used offline.

 It is deterministic and password seeded.

 As long as you remember the password, you do not need any backups ever.

 # Requirements